tensorflow/swift/docs/PythonInteroperability.md

 This line is established through a simple requirement: we should not depend on *any Python-specific compiler or language features* to achieve Python interop - it should be completely implemented as a Swift library.
 After all, while Python is incredibly important to the machine learning community, there are other dynamic languages (Javascript, Ruby, etc) that have strong footholds in other domains, and we don’t want each of these domains to impose an endless complexity creep onto the Swift language.

-You can see the current implementation of our bridging layer in [Python.swift on Github](TODO: github link).
+You can see the current implementation of our bridging layer in [Python.swift](https://github.com/google/swift/blob/tensorflow/stdlib/public/Python/Python.swift).
 This is pure Swift code that works with unmodified Swift 4.1.

 ### Limitations of this approach
 Because we choose to embrace the dynamic nature of Python in Swift, we get both the pros and the cons that dynamic languages bring with them.
 Specifically, many Swift programmers have come to expect and depend on amazing code completion and appreciate the comfort of having the compiler catch typos and other trivial bugs for them at compile time.
 In contrast, Python programmers do not have these affordances (instead, bugs are usually caught at runtime), and because we are embracing Python’s dynamic nature, Python APIs in Swift work the same way.

-After careful consideration with the Swift community, it became clear that this is a balance: how much of the philosophy and value system of the Swift can be projected onto the Python library ecosystem… without breaking those things that are true and beautiful about Python and its libraries?
+After careful consideration with the Swift community, it became clear that this is a balance: how much of the philosophy and value system of the Swift can be projected onto the Python library ecosystem... without breaking those things that are true and beautiful about Python and its libraries?
 In the end, we concluded that a Python-centric model is the best compromise: we should embrace the fact that Python is a dynamic language, that it will never and can never have perfect code completion and error detection at static compile time.

 It is important to observe that Python *does* have existing productivity tools that can find some bugs and provide nice tooling features like code completion.
 These tools are generally based on unsound heuristics but are nonetheless extremely useful.
 We would like for the heuristics used by these tools to be integrated into the Swift source tools and IDE ecosystem, but we need someone to step up to help build this out.
 If you are interested, please [contact us](https://www.tensorflow.org/community/swift).